picanumber/yapp/README.md

 ### Side notes

 The callable objects used in the construction of a pipeline must be copyable, since this is a requirement of `std::function` which is used internally to store them.
-In case your object is inherently non-copyable (e.g. it contains an `iftream` member) and you want to avoid the infrastructure to provide copy semantics, you can wrap it in a `yap::Copyable` instance:
+In case your object is inherently non-copyable (e.g. it contains an `ifstream` member) and you want to avoid the infrastructure to provide copy semantics, you can wrap it in a `yap::Copyable` instance:

 ```cpp
 auto ps = yap::Pipeline{} | generator | yap::Copyable(transform) | sink;
 ```

+On the other hand, __data moved through pipeline stages can be move-only__, as shown in an [example](https://github.com/picanumber/yap/blob/main/examples/basic/use_non_copyable_type.cpp).

 ## Operations